oliversalmon/imcs-demo/README.md

 ./create-master-slave.sh
 ```

-You will be prompted to enter Y/n while it is installing components; please enter Y.
+You will be prompted to enter Y/n while it is installing certain components; please enter Y.

 **Start up Kubeadm in master**